winsiderss/systeminformer/README.txt

 Simply run ProcessHacker.exe to start Process Hacker.
 There are two versions, 32-bit (x86) and 64-bit (x64).
 If you are not sure which version to use, open Control Panel > System and check the "System type".
-You cannot run the 32-bit version of Process Hacker on a 64-bit system and expect it to work correctly, unlike other programs.
+You cannot run the 32-bit version of System Informer on a 64-bit system and expect it to work correctly, unlike other programs.

 ## System requirements